 DSSG helps not-for-profit organisations and government bodies to achieve more with their data by improving their services, interventions and outreach so that they can fulfil their mission of bettering the world and people’s lives.

 DSSG achieves this by giving non-for-profit organisations and government bodies unprecedented access to inspiring, top-tier data science talent and builds their capacity to use cutting-edge quantitative methods to address important societal challenges across education, health, energy, public safety, transportation and economic development.

-The DSSGx Turing UK Summer Fellowship is an affiliate programme of the DSSG Foundation’s core summer fellowship in the US at Carnegie Mellon University (CMU), Pittsburgh, Pennsylvania, USA.
+The DSSGx Turing UK Summer Fellowship was an affiliate programme of the DSSG Foundation’s core summer fellowship in the US at Carnegie Mellon University (CMU), Pittsburgh, Pennsylvania, USA.

-DSSGx UK is organised by the Turing Institute Chapter of the DSSG Foundation.
-It is led by The Alan Turing Institute, the UK’s national institute for data science and AI in partnership with the University of Warwick, ONS and Imperial College.
-This 12-week programme teaches students to create data science products in collaboration with government agencies, and NGOs, to create positive social impact.
+DSSGx UK was organised by the Turing Institute Chapter of the DSSG Foundation.
+It was led by The Alan Turing Institute, the UK’s national institute for data science and AI in partnership with the University of Warwick, ONS and Imperial College.
+This 12-week programme taught students to create data science products in collaboration with government agencies, and NGOs, to create positive social impact.

 DSSGx began on 15 June and ran until 5 September.
 Due to COVID-19, the full time 3 month placement took place remotely.

 Sign up to the Turing's Research Opportunities mailing list to be notified about future opportunities.

 The goal of the project was to use a range of data both held by Ofsted and publicly available to build a risk model that identifies early years providers (child minders and nurseries) that are at risk of providing sub-standard care.

 This risk assessment needed to fit within Ofsted‘s decision making process and help inform Ofsted’s decisions about when to inspect providers with the primary aim of increasing the number of children receiving a better quality of care and education.